puavo-org/puavo-os/README.md

 # Logrelay

 Buffering log relay from UPD to HTTP.
+Used by [school-status](https://github.com/opinsys/school-status).

 Required Ubuntu Lucid packages: